Green Guru LLC Irrigation & Landscape Lighting

 Transformer sizing + taps

 Add total fixture wattage and size the transformer with headroom.
-A common rule is 25% capacity margin so the transformer runs cooler and the system has room for future additions.
-Multi-tap transformers help solve voltage drop by letting you feed longer runs with a higher tap so the far end lands closer to the target voltage.
+A common planning rule is 25% capacity margin so the transformer runs cooler and supports future additions without immediate replacement.

 Related: Transformer (multi-tap) guide.